plotly/plotly.py-docs/notebooks/creating-updating-figures.md

 Magic underscore notation is supported throughout the graph objects API, and it can often significantly simplify operations involving deeply nested properties.

+> Note: When you see keyword arguments with underscores passed to a graph object constructor or method, it is almost always safe to assume that it is an application of magic underscore notation.
+We have to say "almost always" rather than "always" because there are a few property names in the plotly schema that contain underscores: error_x, error_y, error_z, copy_xstyle, copy_ystyle, copy_zstyle, paper_bgcolor, and plot_bgcolor.
+These were added back in the early days of the library (2012-2013) before we standardized on banning underscores from property names.

 ### The update layout method
 Graph object figures support an `update_layout` method that may be used to update multiple nested properties of a figure's layout.
 Here is an example of updating the text and font size of a figure's title using `update_layout`.